RainyDayChocolate/KuangzhengProject/README.md

 ## CardGameRLEnv
 + The **CardGameRLEnv** Directory is an implmentation on a smaller card game, which also includes some classical methods.

-+ Techniques: `Deep Learning, Reinforcement Learning, Neural Networks, Bayes Inference, Tensorflow(Keras), Pandas, Data Pipeline Building, Shell Script`,
++ Techniques: `Deep Learning, Reinforcement Learning, Neural Networks, Bayes Inference, Tensorflow(Keras), Pandas, Data Pipeline Building, Shell Script`

 + The card game reinforcement framework which is an extension of state-of-the-art AlphaGoZero which is designed by Google.
 The new framework was designed by Qiqi Jiang and Kuangzheng Li(2019).
 The paper was pulished on IJCAI 2019.